VyperGroup/aero/docs/Setup.md

 # How to use aero

+> ⚠️ WARNING: This document is highly out of date; please don't read it.
+It will be updated soon.

 ## _Coming soon, you will be able to add aero to your proxy automatically with aero-cli_

 ## Aero is API-compatible with UV